+We value our shares of common stock in connection with the issuance of stock-based equity awards using the closing price of our shares of common stock on the NASDAQ Global Market on the date of the grant.
 Accounting guidance requires employee stock-based payments to be accounted for under the fair value method.
 Under this method, we are required to record compensation cost based on the estimated fair value for stock-based awards granted over the requisite service periods for the individual awards, which generally equals the vesting periods.
 We use the straight-line amortization method for recognizing stock-based compensation expense associated with equity awards to employees.

 We estimate the fair value of employee stock options on the date of grant using the Black-Scholes option-pricing model, which requires the use of highly subjective estimates and assumptions.
 For restricted stock awards issued we estimate the fair value of each grant based on the stock price of our common stock on the date of grant.
-As there was no public market for our common stock prior to February 17, 2012, the effective date of our initial public offering, or IPO, and as the trading history of our common stock was limited through December 31, 2012, we determined the volatility for options granted based on an analysis of reported data for a peer group of companies that issued options with substantially similar terms.
-The expected volatility of options granted has been determined using an average of the historical volatility measures of this peer group of companies.
+Prior to 2015, as there was no public market for its common stock prior to February 17, 2012, the effective date of the Company's IPO, and as the trading history of our common stock was limited through December 31, 2015, we determined the volatility for options granted based on an analysis of reported data for a peer group of companies that issued options with substantially similar terms.
+The expected volatility of options granted had been determined using a weighted average of the historical volatility measures of this peer group of companies.
+Beginning in 2015, as there was at least three years of trading history of our common stock, the expected volatility of options granted has been determined using a weighted average of the historical volatility measures of this peer group of companies as well as the historical volatility of our own common stock.
 The expected life assumption is based on the "simplified method" for estimating expected term as we do not have sufficient stock option exercise experience to support a reasonable estimate of the expected term.
 The risk-free interest rate is based on a treasury instrument whose term is consistent with the expected life of the stock options.
 We use an expected dividend rate of zero as we currently have no history or expectation of paying dividends on our common stock.
 In addition, we have estimated expected forfeitures of stock options based on our historical forfeiture rate and used these rates in developing a future forfeiture rate.
 If our actual forfeiture rate varies from our historical rates and estimates, additional adjustments to compensation expense may be required in future periods.